Ajb2k3/M5StampPCB/README.md

 # M5StampPCB
-A Multi Use pcbs for the M5Stamp
+A Multi Use pcb for the M5Stamp
+Can be used as a base for a Bala, Sumobot, signal control.